The Godfather of History:

 guide the human race in the future.

-5) Synthesize creative projects utilizing historical knowledge learned in class.
+5) Synthesize creative projects using history knowledge learned in class.

 6) Discuss how past events relate to the present and his/her life.